 2. Preparation is everything, obviously

 As the PR rep, you need to be organised beyond organised.
 Preparation is absolutely imperative to success.
-Make sure to reach an agreement on the press coverage in advance, create a well-thought-out itinerary and follow up (repeatedly!) on every single detail of the trip including flights, accommodation, activities, visas, etc. At In2 Consulting we ask editors to fill out a tongue-in-cheek “getting to know you” form.
+Make sure to reach an agreement on the press coverage in advance, create a well-thought-out itinerary for your press trip and follow up (repeatedly!) on every single detail of the trip including flights, accommodation, activities, visas, etc. At In2 Consulting we ask editors to fill out a tongue-in-cheek “getting to know you” form.
 This sets a relaxed tone and is the first step to creating rapport with the group, which really is the key to a successful press trip.
 The form lists personal likes and dislikes, dietary requirements, social media handles, agreed press coverage and editorial focus, allowing your client and other partners involved to prepare personal touches for each participant.
 Also, please allow me to share a few DON’Ts: don’t schedule a press trip around the 25th of the month when monthly publications have their deadlines and try to limit the press trip to 3-5 days in length as many publications will not be able to have their writers and editors away from the office for longer trips.